How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 Fabric shrinkage and bleeding are the two main catastrophes that may occur when washing & drying vintage clothes the wrong way.

-COLOUR BLEED MIGHT OCCUR WHEN WASHIN VINTAGE FABRIC
+COLOUR BLEED MIGHT OCCUR WHEN WASHING VINTAGE FABRIC

 Understanding Vintage Fabric